 First, you define the outputs using Output

 objects.
-These objects take two arguments:
+They take two arguments:

 - The identifier of the element that they’ll modify when the function executes